inno-devops-labs/F23-core-course-labs/terraform/TF.md

 - Declare resources of types `github_repository`, `github_branch`, `github_branch_default`, and `github_branch_protection_v3` with the desired configurations.

-- Import the remote repo to use the existing configuration
+- Import the remote repo to use the existing config-volume-volumeuration

   ```bash
   terraform import github_repository.<resource_name> <repo_name>